gateway-fm/validator-kb/reference/validator-clients.md

 # Validator Clients

-The validator client is the software that runs on top of a beacon node and attests to the exising chain as well as produces blocks.
+The validator client is the software that runs on top of a beacon node and attests to the existing chain as well as produces blocks.
 It is similar to a mining software for the old POW version of ETH.

 Validator client != validator.
 Validator is a pair of (pubk, pk) that is used